PowerShell Check If File Exists | 4 Command Lines

 select a location to scan

 Step 2.
-After the scan, use the file format filter on the left or upper right corner to find the files you need.
-Then, you can click the "Preview" button or double-click a file to preview its content.
+After the scan, use the file format filter to find the files you need, then click the "Preview" button or double-click a file to preview its content.

 Choose files to recover

 Step 3.
-Click the checkbox next to the file and click "Recover" to get back the lost data to a secure place.
+To recover lost data, select the file that was lost, check the box next to it, and click on the "Recover" button to retrieve the lost data to a secure location.

 Recover lost data